Cessna Citation Sovereign: Development

-In March 2021, Cessna announced that Sovereign+ production had ended to reduce market overlap between it and the similarly capable but more recently-developed Citation Latitude and Citation Longitude.
+In March 2021, Cessna announced that Sovereign+ production had ended to reduce market overlap between it and the similarly capable but more recently developed Citation Latitude and Citation Longitude.
 349 Sovereign and 94 Sovereign+ aircraft were produced.

 Design

-The Citation Excel fuselage was stretched for a 6.6 ft longer cabin and joined with a large, newly-designed 515.9 sqft wing with large trailing edge flaps for good runway performance, with 16.3° wing sweep and a relatively high critical Mach number for efficient 445 knots TAS cruise.
+The Citation Excel fuselage was stretched for a 6.6 ft longer cabin and joined with a large, newly designed 515.9 sqft wing with large trailing edge flaps for good runway performance, 16.3° wing sweep and a relatively high critical Mach number for efficient 445 knots TAS cruise.

 It is powered by 5,770 lbf Pratt & Whitney Canada PW306C engines, derated from the Gulfstream G200 or Do 328JET, and uses Honeywell Primus Epic glass cockpit avionics with four LCD screens.

-The cabin maintains a 7,200 ft altitude with the 9.3 psi pressurization and typically comprise double-club seating for eight, two more than the Gulfstream G150, plus a side facing seat, and can accommodate up to 11.
+The cabin maintains a 7,200 ft altitude with the 9.3 psi pressurization and typically comprises double-club seating for eight, two more than the Gulfstream G150, plus a side facing seat, and can accommodate up to 11.

 It can carry a full fuel payload of 1,000–1,200 lb and can fly 2,840 nmi at a block speed of 406 knots.